-Sustainable development comes with a price tag-approximately \$4 trillion annually in developing countries alone.
-With current investment in SDG-relevant areas running at an estimated \$1-1.5 trillion, there is a \$2.5 trillion gap to fill.
-The largest share of this will need to be spent on infrastructure: social (schools, clinics, water and sanitation) and economic (transport, power, telecommunications), with as much as \$1 trillion a year extra needed by 2020.
-The precise figures can be no more than informed guesswork but they nevertheless present an intimidating challenge.
+Sustainable development comes with a price tag - approximately \$4 trillion annually in developing countries alone.214 With current investment in SDG-relevant areas running at an estimated \$1-1.5 trillion, there is a \$2.5 trillion gap to fill.
+The largest share of this will need to be spent on infrastructure: social (schools, clinics, water and sanitation) and economic (transport, power, telecommunications), with as much as \$1 trillion a year extra needed by 2020.215 The precise figures can be no more than informed guesswork but they payertheless present an intimidating chall but they nevertheless present an intimidating challenge.